UN Decade of Ocean Science

-On 11 February 2021, Formas was tasked by the government to establish and host a national committee for the UN Decade of Ocean Science.
+On 11 February 2021, Formas was tasked by the government to establish and host a national committee for the UN Decade of Ocean Science for sustainable development.
 The assignment applies through 31 December 2030.

 The committee is expected to assist the government in Sweden’s implementation of the Decade in these ways: